 Addressing the complex scenario of when a spouse dies during the divorce process is crucial for anyone navigating through divorce.
 This unexpected event combines emotional distress with the intricacies of unresolved legal proceedings.

-In Florida and most states, if your spouse passes away and the divorce is not finalized then the “personal representative” of your estate steps in and finalizes the divorce.
+In Florida and many other states, if your spouse dies before finalizing the divorce, the ‘personal representative’ of your estate steps in to conclude the process.